trpc/trpc/www/docs/main/introduction.md

 tRPC is a framework for building strongly typed RPC APIs with TypeScript.
 Alternatively, you can think of it as a way to avoid APIs altogether.

-- 🧙‍♂️&nbsp; Automatic type-safety & autocompletion inferred from your API-paths, their input data, & outputs.
+- 🧙‍♂️&nbsp; Automatic type-safety & autocompletion inferred from your API-paths, their input data, outputs, & errors.
 - 🐎&nbsp; Snappy DX.
 No code generation, run-time bloat, or build pipeline.
 - 🍃&nbsp; Light. tRPC has zero deps and a tiny client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.
 - 🔋&nbsp; Batteries included.
 React-library + Next.js/Express adapters. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
 - 🥃&nbsp; Simple to use APIs for queries & mutations + experimental subscriptions support.
 - 👀&nbsp; Quite a few examples in the [./examples](https://github.com/trpc/trpc/tree/main/examples)-folder
+- ✅&nbsp; Well-tested & running in production.

 ### Requirements